aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/for_in_compatibility/for_in_compatibility.md

 ## Compatibility problems of `for ... in ` [Back](./../underscore.md)

 As we known, `for ... in` will only loop through all the **enumerable attributes**.
-Objects created by the inner constructors of Array and Object will inherit all the nonenumerable attributes like `indexOf()` from String, or `toString()` from Object. `for ... in` will iterate to loop through all the enumerable attributes of objects and attributes inherited from their constructors. (include override built-in attributes)
+Objects created by the inner constructors of Array and Object will inherit all the non-enumerable attributes like `indexOf()` from String, or `toString()` from Object. `for ... in` will iterate to loop through all the enumerable attributes of objects and attributes inherited from their constructors. (include override built-in attributes)

 ```js
 var obj = {